Brad Pitt Furious Over Leaked Documents And Accused Of Being Terrified That World Will Find Out Truth

 “Pitt, 53, and his legal team asked a Los Angeles Superior Court judge to seal all records relating to their six children, claiming their accessibility is a violation of privacy, on Wednesday.

-However, Pitt’s friends have since spoken with the publication noting Brad’s sadness, frustration and fury over the sealed documents having since leaked to once again become public knowledge.
+However, Pitt’s friends have since spoken with the publication, noting Brad’s sadness, frustration and fury over the sealed documents having since leaked to once again become public knowledge.
 The source also noted how the leaked documents clearly illustrate how nasty the custody battle and divorce proceedings have become between the couple and that the outcome will likely only result in harming the former couple’s six children, stating “It’s sad that that it took four months to agree to seal the records involving the case but only one day to start playing things out in public again.”

 Angelina Jolie’s Lawyer: Brad Pitt ‘Terrified the Public Will Learn the Truth’ (via @PopCrush) https://t.co/RRxXeXUMGP